MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 PDNS is a record system that stores DNS resolution data for a given location, record, and timeframe.
 This historical resolution data set lets you view which domains resolved to an IP address and the other way around.
 This data set allows for time-based correlation based on domain or IP overlap.

 PDNS might enable the identification of previously unknown or newly stood-up threat actor infrastructure.
 Proactive addition of indicators to blocklists can cut off communication paths before campaigns take place.
-A record resolution data is available within the **Resolutions** tab.
+A record resolution data is available within the **Resolutions** tab, which is located in the **Intel explorer** page in the Microsoft Defender portal.
 More types of DNS records are available in the **DNS** tab.

 Our PDNS resolution data includes the following information: